devutkarsh/blog.github.io/content/post/hello-world.md

 ## The tech behind the blog!
 The tech is fairly simple, and is hosted for free on Github.
 The only thing involved as a cost is the domain name.

 It is a static website and all the webpages are static as well.
-It uses Hugo template to generate webpages for blog posts out of a Readme file written using markdown.
-For any new post, I just write a read me and check in to the master branch.
+It uses Hugo template to generate HTML webpages for blog posts out of a Readme file written using markdown.
+Have added some custom JS and CSS for styling stuff.
+For any new post, I just write a readme.md and check-in it to the master branch.

 I utilize github actions as my Continous Integration and Continous Deployment.
-On check-in in _master_ branch an action is triggered and generated static webpages are committed into another branch named _gh-pages_.
-This branch is my static hosting to which nameservers are pointed via GoDaddy.
+On check-in to _master_ branch a pipeline action is triggered and generated static webpages are committed/pushed into another branch named _gh-pages_.
+This branch is my static hosting from Github Pages to which the nameservers are pointed via GoDaddy.

 All this you can checkout on [my github repo here.](https://github.com/devutkarsh/blog.github.io)